RRSP facts you must remember this year and beyond!

 - Don’t contribute to an RRSP if your earned income is less than $50,000.
 I think it makes far more sense to maximize contributions to your TFSA first.
 After you max out your TFSA, then contribute to your RRSP.
 The TFSA is the perfect investing account for every Canadian, including those in lower tax brackets who will end up in a similar income bracket in retirement.
 The TFSA is also an ideal account for any investor who cannot or will not max out their RRSP contribution room.

-- A final “don’t” from me: don’t bother with any RRSP loan.
+- Don’t bother with any RRSP loan.
 That’s generally a bad idea.
+I mean it.
 Yes, while a short-term loan to contribute to your RRSP might sound like a good idea – let’s face it – borrowing for investing is not generally a good idea for most of us.
 Especially if you have a large mortgage already.
 Instead, get your emergency fund in place.
 Pay off all consumer debt.
 Pay down your mortgage or car loan debt without fail.
 Contribute to your TFSA for tax-free wealth-building AND then contribute to your RRSP if that makes sense – if you have more money leftover.
 Don’t dig yourself another financial hole.
-If you cannot afford to make regular RRSP contributions in the first place then I don’t believe you shouldn’t be thinking about an RRSP loan.
+If you cannot afford to make regular RRSP contributions in the first place then I don’t believe you should consider any RRSP loan.

 RRSP contributions can work wonders over time…